kubernetes-sigs/gateway-api/site-src/v1alpha2/api-types/httproute.md

 - [Gateways][gateways]- Define which Gateways can use this HTTPRoute.
 - [Hostnames][hostname] (optional)- Define a list of hostnames to use for matching the Host header of HTTP requests.
-- [TLS][tls-config] (optional)- Defines the TLS certificate to use for Hostnames defined in this Route.
 - [Rules][httprouterule]- Define a list of rules to perform actions against matching HTTP requests.
 Each rule consists of [matches][matches], [filters][filters] (optional), and [forwardTo][forwardto]